jo-sm/twitch/README.md

 ## Notes

 This gem uses private APIs and may break at any time.
-This was built before Twitch was using HLS for all of their streams and was still using Flash, which meant that it was only usable on Chrome (as I didn't have Flash installed on Safari) and meant my laptop would work much harder.
-This gem bypasses that by playing the same content in QuickTime.
-It's not as useful now, as Twitch has switched over mainly to HLS streaming, but it's still convenient from a OS standpoint as it runs in a separate process from the browser (meaning you can command-tab between browser and Quicktime).
+I do use the gem regularly and do update it, but if something is broken, please be patient.
+The main reason that I wrote this was that before Twitch switched to HLS streaming, it used a very resource intensive Flash player, but allowed HLS streaming for specific platforms like the iOS app.
+All of the web players use HLS by default now, but I still prefer to watch in a different window rather than in the browser.

-If you use this gem, consider subscribing or donating to the streamer as this bypasses the Twitch player and the ads that are delivered with it!
+If you use this gem, consider subscribing or donating to the streamer as this bypasses the Twitch player and the ads that are delivered with it.
 Show them some financial support!

 ## License